 Carnival in Trinidad and Tobago is an explosion of colour, costumes, soca, calypso and steel pan bands.
 Their massive masquerade bands procession has been called the “greatest street parade in the world” because absolutely nothing can rival the euphoria, energy and stunning spectacle of this procession that is filled with pulsating music, colourful costumes.

-The locals have an unparralled stamina for partying, the rum never stops flowing and the whole island lets loose for carnival.
+The locals have an unparalled stamina for partying, the rum never stops flowing and the whole island lets loose for carnival.

 Crop Over, Barbados

-The celebrations have been made famous as Barbados’s biggest super star Rihanna always makes an appearance.
+The celebrations have been made famous as Barbados’s biggest superstar Rihanna always makes an appearance.
 The carnival is an energetic and colourful spectacle that is full of street parties and parades.
-It is the Grand Kaddoment which is the highlight of this carnival which is a mas band parade full of colourful costumes.
+It is the Grand Kadooment which is the highlight of this carnival which is a mas band parade full of colourful costumes.
 The party continues long into the night on Brighton beach with lots of music, food, drinking and fireworks.

 Junkanoo, The Bahamas